stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 brains alive, either in the same body or different bodies; and had evidently achieved a way of tapping the consciousness of the dead whom they gathered together.
-There had, it seems, been some truth in chimerical old Borellus when he wrote of preparing from even the most antique remains certain &ldquo;Essential Saltes&rdquo; from which the shade of a long-dead living thing might be raised up.
+There had, it seems, been some truth in chimerical old Borellus when he wrote of preparing from even the most antique remains certain  "Essential Saltes " from which the shade of a long-dead living thing might be raised up.
 There was a formula for evoking such a shade, and another for putting it down; and it had now been so perfected that it could be taught successfully.
 One must be careful about evocations, for the markers of old graves are not always accurate.

   Willett and Mr. Ward shivered as they passed from conclusion to conclusion.
-Things&mdash;presences or voices of some sort&mdash;could be drawn down from unknown places as well as from the grave, and in this process also one must be careful.
-Joseph Curwen had indubitably evoked many forbidden things, and as for Charles&mdash;what might one think of him?
-What forces &ldquo;outside the spheres&rdquo; had reached him from Joseph Curwen&rsquo;s day and turned his mind on forgotten things?
+Things--presences or voices of some sort--could be drawn down from unknown places as well as from the grave, and in this process also one must be careful.
+Joseph Curwen had indubitably evoked many forbidden things, and as for Charles--what might one think of him?
+What forces "outside the spheres " had reached him from Joseph Curwen's day and turned his mind on forgotten things?
 He had been led to find certain directions, and he had used them.
 He had talked with the man of horror in Prague and stayed long with the creature in the mountains of Transylvania.
 And he must have found the grave of Joseph Curwen at last.
 That newspaper item and